pgotte1/GES772/README.md

 # GES772
 Class Project
-This is the initial document in the projet.
-No topic yet.
+This is the initial document for home work 5.
+THe geoJSON validates and displays correctly.
+The HTML is not yet working.